amgarton47/CS62data-structures/Git_Lab/project/README.md

 Version control (managing and keeping track of who made what changes when) is essential to all software development.
-The earliest version control software simply recorded the history and made it possible to designate check-points, and recreate the software as it was at any checkpoint.
-Version control tools are now much more powerful (and correspondingly more complex).
+The earliest version control software simply recorded the history of file changes and made it possible to designate check-points, and recreate the software as it was at any checkpoint.
+Version control tools are now much more powerful
+(and correspondingly more complex).
 In this lab we will work with some of the more advanced features of a modern distributed version control system.